KAB x BLENDERS

 Content

 The KAB team spends a lot of time creating and promoting our educational content.
-We want to collaborate on content ideas that include storytelling, healthy living, prevention tips and interviews with people who have been diagnosed with breast cancer.
+We want to collaborate on content ideas that include storytelling, healthy living, prevention tips, and interviews with people who have been diagnosed with breast cancer, as well as co-survivors.
 We have found the most success when our partners share our blogs and content.
-We have also created a social media toolkit for brands to make it easy to create posts and incorporate branded graphics.
+We have also created a social media toolkit to make it easy to create posts and incorporate branded graphics.

 Storytelling